vivek0240/gplayforAndroid/Advanced-Features-and-Options.md

 Advanced Features and Options
 ===
 The features outlined below are COMPLETELY OPTIONAL and designed to allow advanced users the ability to modify the default behavior of the Open GApps installers.
-Without the use of these options, the installers will function exactly as described in [[Package-Comparison]] chart.
+Without the use of these options, the installers will function exactly as described in [[Package Comparison|Package-Comparison]] chart.

 The gapps-config file
 ---